LLNL/libmsr/README.md

 Our most up-to-date documentation for libmsr use is the pdf files in the documentation folder, however there is some additional useful information in API as well.

-Please feel free to contact the authors with questions and suggestions.
+Please feel free to contact the authors with questions, bugs, and suggestions.

 Authors
 ---------------------